Aninha-07/Aninha-07/README.md

 - 👋 Hi, I’m @Aninha-07
 - 👀 I’m interested in Graphic Design
 - 🌱 I’m currently learning the basics of codes
-- ❤ I love games em Formula 1
+- ❤ I love games and Formula 1

 <!---
 Aninha-07/Aninha-07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.